National Match Code: 285915

 Resident Time: 4%

-Froedtert Pharmacy Home Infusion team, a group of pharmacists, pharmacy technicians, nurse liaisons, and infusion nurses.
+Froedtert Pharmacy Home Infusion team: a team of pharmacists, pharmacy technicians, nurse liaisons, and infusion nurses.

 Activities within this practice area include management of patients receiving IV or injectable medications.
 Disease states that are frequently encountered include: infectious disease, cardiology, gastroenterology, hematology/oncology, and neurology.
 The resident will be asked to apply clinical knowledge to a unique and broad population of patients, understand sterile compounding, practice strong time management skills, and communication with multiple members of an interdisciplinary team.